Taitava/obsidian-shellcommands-test-suite/Templates/Test report.template.md

 	- [ ] *Current file: caret position*
 	- [ ] *Current file: top*
 	- [ ] *Current file: bottom*
-	- *Open a file* does not need to be tested here.
+	- *Open files* does not need to be tested here.
 	- [ ] *Clipboard*
 - [ ] **[Test output using Open a file 1](obsidian://shell-commands/?vault=Shell%20commands%20test&execute=5hvv4ee88g)**: This opens [[Welcome.md]] file in a new pane.
 Check that the file opens **and** that a new pane is created.
 - [ ] **Test output using Open a file 2**: Keep the previously opened pane focused!
 This opens [[README.md]] file and places the caret on line 2, column 3.
 Make sure the file opens in the current pane (which previously had [[Welcome.md]] open) **and** that the caret is placed in the mentioned position.